St Augustine's Abbey: Dunstan's reform

 Dunstan, Archbishop of Canterbury from 959 to 988, influenced a reorganisation of the abbey to conform to Benedictine rule.
 Buildings were enlarged and the church rebuilt.
 Dunstan also revised the dedication of the abbey, from the original Saints Peter and Paul, by adding Saint Augustine in 978.
 Since then, the abbey has been known as St Augustine's.

 Invading Danes

 The invading Danes not only spared St Augustine's, but in 1027 King Cnut made over all the possessions of Minster-in-Thanet to St Augustine's.
-These possessions included the preserved body of Saint Mildred.
+These possessions included the preserved body of Mildrith (St Mildred).
 Belief in the miraculous power of this relic had spread throughout Europe, and it brought many pilgrims to St Augustine's, whose gifts enriched the abbey.